commercialhaskell/stack/doc/faq.md

 ## I get strange `ld` errors about recompiling with "-fPIC"

 Some users (myself included!) have come across a linker errors (example below) that seem to be dependent on the local environment, i.e. the package may compile on a different machine.
-There is no known workaround (if you come across one please include details), however the issue has been reported to be [non-deterministic](https://github.com/commercialhaskell/stack/issues/614) in some cases.
+The issue has been reported to be [non-deterministic](https://github.com/commercialhaskell/stack/issues/614) in some cases.
 I've had success using the docker functionality to build the project on a machine that would not compile it otherwise.

 ```
 tmp-0.1.0.0: build